-- Since 2013, and currently, he teaches business statistics in the Master of Management Classic program and the Master of Management Dual Degree program.
+- From 2013 to 2021, he taught business statistics in the Master of Management Classic program and the Master of Management Dual Degree program.

 - In the MBA programs his courses covered basic statistical methods, inference and modelling, as well as occasional courses in advanced data analysis.
 He also taught in various integrated foundations, and preparatory courses for each of the programs.
 Early in his career he also taught advanced mathematical statistics in the MSc and PhD programs.

-- Since 2002, Dr. Berkowitz has taught a course in statistics for management as part of the Master of Health Administration (MHA) program at UBC’s School of Population and Public Health.
+- From 2002 to 2020, Dr. Berkowitz taught a course in statistics for management as part of the Master of Health Administration (MHA) program at UBC’s School of Population and Public Health.